deeporiginbio/deeporigin-client/docs/data-hub/dataframes.md

 ## Write data back to Deep Origin

+!!! warning "Work in progress"
+    Writing data back to Deep Origin from a Deep Origin DataFrame is still a work in progress.
+The following functionality is not yet supported.
+To perform these functions, use the API directly instead.

+    - Updating values of cells that contain files
+    - Updating values of cells that contain references
+    - Uploading files
+    - Modifying or deleting existing columns.
+To delete a column, use the GUI or the API and then use the `from_deeporigin` method.
+    - Creating new columns.
+To insert data into a new column, create a new column using the GUI or the API and then use the `from_deeporigin` method.
+    - Deleting rows
+    - Creating new databases

 ### Using the `to_deeporigin` method

 Local changes in the dataframe can be written back to Deep Origin using the `to_deeporigin` method: